sustainable-computing-io/kepler-doc/docs/design/metrics.md

     This metric is specific to the model server and can be updated at any time.

-## Kepler metrics for Node resource utilization:
+## Kepler metrics for Node resource utilization

 ### Accelerator metrics